Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Somatic Studies

 Students will develop skills in scholarly research aimed at publication.
 They are guided in choosing a field, topic, and approach required to produce a publishable paper.
 This will include writing or revising a paper and exploring options for publishing both online and in print media.
 Pass/No Pass.

 Dissertation Development A, B, C DPS 932A, 932B, 932C, 2/3 unit each

 Students master the elements of a research concept paper and its relationship to the proposal and final draft of a dissertation.
 This sequence of courses will result in the writing of a complete and approved concept paper.
 No incompletes.
 Pass/No Pass.

 During this course, students assemble their dissertation committee, write the proposal, complete the dissertation process, and defend the dissertation in a public forum.
 This course may be taken concurrently with other courses.
 Additional fees are assessed for this course.
 Pass/No Pass Prerequisites: DPS 932 A, B, C.

-Students develop and articulate individualized approaches to a practice of Depth Psychology with Emphasis in Somatic Studies, and prepare and deliver a presentation to faculty and students which will serve as the oral comprehensive examination.
+Students develop and articulate individualized applications of somatic depth psychology and prepare and deliver a presentation to faculty and students which will serve as the oral comprehensive examination.
 Pass/No Pass